partnano/lovelyUI/README.md

 	         x, y:  top right pixel coordinates of element width, height:  pixel size of element
 		   active:  true/false depending if the element is active
-	            e:  the element itself if anything else is needed (optional)
+	      element:  the element itself if anything else is needed (optional)

-Here is a simple example (for some other examples look in the library code ;) ):
+Here is a simple example (for some other examples look at the library functions):

 	rounded_rectangle = function (x, y, w, h, a) lg.setColor ({230, 230, 230})